tycrek/ass/README.md

 # ass
-A not-shitty ShareX upload server that actually works as intended.

-This project is still very young, so don't expect *everything* to be perfect yet.
+**ass** is a self-hosted ShareX upload server written in Node.js.
+I initially started this project purely out of spite.

 ## Features